Slack Community Widget for Website. Web API + OAuth - Poper

 What is Slack Community Feed Widget: Embed Public Channel Threads on Any Website?

-A slack community widget is an embeddable script that pulls threads, reactions and top contributors from one or more public channels in a Slack workspace via the Slack Web API and Events API and renders them on a third-party website with native layouts (card, list, thread-flattened, Q-and-A) and OAuth-scoped read-only access.
+A Slack community widget is an embeddable script that reads a selected public Slack channel from a connected workspace via the Slack Web API and displays it on a third-party website with OAuth-scoped, read-only access.

 Key facts